MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/add-user-or-contact-to-distribution-list.md

 ::: moniker range="o365-worldwide"

-### Use the new admin center to add a user or contact

-The new admin center is available to all Microsoft 365 admins.
-You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
-For more information, see [About the new Microsoft 365 admin center](../microsoft-365-admin-center-preview.md).

 1. In the admin center, go to the **Groups** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=2052855" target="_blank">Groups</a> page.

 2. On the **Groups** page, select the name of the group you want to add a contact to.